Slade Heathcott: New York Yankees

 Heathcott and the Yankees agreed on a minor league contract where he would be paid $110,000 instead of the expected $72,500 salary and an opt-out set for July 1 in case the Yankees had not readded Heathcott to the 40-man roster.
 On January 6, 2015, the Yankees re-signed Heathcott to a minor league deal with an invitation to spring training.
 He won the James P. Dawson Award, given each year to the best rookie in spring training.
 Healthy to start the season, Heathcott was assigned to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
 He batted .285 with 17 RBIs in his first 37 games.
 Following an injury to Yankees' center fielder Jacoby Ellsbury, the Yankees promoted Heathcott to the majors on May 20, 2015.
 He made his MLB debut that day, and received his first start on May 22.
 He hit his first MLB home run on May 25 against the Kansas City Royals' closer Greg Holland.
 After batting .353 (6-for-17) with a home run and three RBIs in six games for the Yankees, Heathcott went on the disabled list when an MRI diagnosed him with a strained quadriceps femoris muscle.
 The Yankees activated him from the disabled list and optioned him to Scranton/Wilkes-Barre on July 31.
 The Yankees promoted Heathcott after the end of the RailRiders' season on September 12.
 In his first at-bat after the promotion, Heathcott hit a game-winning home run against the Tampa Bay Rays' closer Brad Boxberger.

 Heathcott began the 2016 season with Scranton/Wilkes-Barre.
 He batted .230 before suffering a knee injury, and went on the disabled list.
 As the Yankees also had left-handed outfielders Ben Gamel, Mason Williams, Jake Cave, and Dustin Fowler in their farm system, the team released Heathcott on May 26, 2016.

-Later career
+Chicago White Sox

-Heathcott signed a minor league contract with the Chicago White Sox on June 14, 2016.
-He then played for the Charlotte Knights of the International League.
+On June 14, 2016, Heathcott signed a minor league contract with the Chicago White Sox.
+He spent the remainder of the season with the Triple–A Charlotte Knights, also playing in seven games for the rookie–level Arizona League White Sox.
+In 34 games for Charlotte, Heathcott batted .258/.407/.366 with two home runs and seven RBI.
+He elected free agency following the season on November 7.

+San Francisco Giants

-A free agent after the 2016 season, Heathcott signed a minor league contract with the San Francisco Giants.
-He began the 2017 season with the Richmond Flying Squirrels of the Eastern League. and also played for the Sacramento River Cats of the Class AAA Pacific Coast League (PCL).
-He elected free agency on November 6, 2017.
+On March 18, 2017, Heathcott signed a minor league contract with the San Francisco Giants organization.
+He began the 2017 season with the Double–A Richmond Flying Squirrels of the Eastern League. and also played for the Sacramento River Cats of the Triple–A Pacific Coast League (PCL).
+In 119 games split between Richmond and Sacramento, he hit .267/.350/.435 with 14 home runs, 41 RBI, and 11 stolen bases.
+Heathcott elected free agency following the season on November 6.